Invading and receding sharp-fronted travelling waves: Results and Discussion

 \subsubsection{Perturbation solution for fast receding travelling waves}

-As we noted previously in Section \ref{sec:NumSims}, preliminary numerical simulations of travelling waves with $c < 0$ in Figure \ref{fig:2}(e)--(h) suggest the formation of a boundary layer as the speed of the receding wave increases.
+As noted in Section \ref{sec:NumSims}, preliminary numerical simulations of receding travelling waves in Figure \ref{fig:3}(e)--(h) suggest the formation of a boundary layer as the speed $c$ decreases.
 The second order boundary value problem governing the shape of these travelling waves can be written as

 which is singular as $c \to -\infty$.
-Therefore, we will construct a matched asymptotic expansion~\cite{Murray1984} by treating $\varepsilon =1/c$ as a small parameter.
+Therefore, we will construct a matched asymptotic expansion~\cite{Murray1984} by treating $1/c$ as a small parameter.
 The boundary conditions for this problem are $U(0)=0$ and $U(z)=1$ as $z \rightarrow -\infty$.
-Setting $\varepsilon =0$ and solving the resulting ODE gives the outer solution,
+Setting $1/c =0$ and solving the resulting ODE gives the outer solution,

 which matches the boundary condition as $z \rightarrow -\infty$.
-To construct the inner solution near $z=0$ we rescale the independent variable $\zeta = z/\epsilon$, so that we have $\zeta=zc$.
+To construct the inner solution near $z=0$ we rescale the independent variable $\zeta=zc$.
 Therefore, in the boundary layer we have

 Now expanding $U(\zeta)$ in a series we obtain

 which we substitute into Equation (\ref{eq:ODEUxiepsilon}) to give a family of boundary value problems,

 The solution of these boundary value problems are